andrasimion99/SummerPractice-MyHotel/README.md

 ## Integration tests
+* In solution folder "99.
+Tests", add new project "MyHotel.IntegrationTests" by using the project template "xUnit Test Project" and the .Net 6 framework
-* Right click project HumanitarianAid.API.IntegrationTests, Manage NuGet Packages, find and search the NuGet packages
+* Add new project  click project HumanitarianAid.API.IntegrationTests, Manage NuGet Packages, find and search the NuGet packages
   * FluentAssertions
   * Microsoft.AspNetCore.Mvc.Testing
 * Write the integration test in the SheltersControllerTests for the ShelterController register shelter functionality